-Option A: 101 Real Estate Tips You Wish You Knew: The Ultimate First-Time Homebuyer’s Collections if Tips, Tactics, and More to Get the Best Deal Possible
+Option A: 101 Real Estate Tips You Wish You Knew: The Ultimate First-Time Homebuyer’s Collections of Tips, Tactics, and More to Get the Best Deal Possible

 Option B: 101 Real Estate Tips You Wish You Knew: The Ultimate Collection of Tips, Tactics, and More for Getting a

-A second example shows an author who tried to test a subtitle and a book cover design at the same time.
+This example of a double-barreled question shows an author who tried to test a subtitle and a book cover design at the same time.